Adin Steinsaltz: Biography

 Being a follower of Rabbi Menachem Mendel Schneerson of Chabad, he went to help Jews in the Soviet Union assisting Chabad's shluchim (emissaries) network.
 In 1995, the chief rabbi of Russia, Adolf Shayevich, gave Steinzaltz the title of Duchovny Ravin ("Spiritual Rabbi"), a historic Russian title that indicated that he was the spiritual mentor of Russian Jewry.
 In this capacity, Steinsaltz travelled to Russia and the Soviet Union once each month from his home in Jerusalem.
 During his time in the former Soviet Union, he founded the Jewish University, both in Moscow and Saint Petersburg.
 The Jewish University is the first degree-granting institution of Jewish studies in the former Soviet Union.
-In 1991, on Schneersohn's advice, he changed his family name from Steinsaltz to Even-Israel, 'Stone of Israel' in English.
-Schneersohn suggested the name Even Melach, 'Salt Stone' in English, as recorded in his meeting with the Rebbe in 1990.
+In 1991, on Schneerson's advice, he changed his family name from Steinsaltz to Even-Israel, 'Stone of Israel' in English.
+Schneerson suggested the name Even Melach, 'Salt Stone' in English, as recorded in his meeting with the Rebbe in 1990.
 Besides Chabad, Steinsaltz was also inspired by the teachings of Menachem Mendel of Kotzk.
 He was in close contact with the fifth Gerrer Rebbe, Yisrael Alter, and his brother and successor, Simcha Bunim Alter.

 Steinsaltz took a cautious approach to interfaith dialogue.
 During a visit of a delegation of Roman Catholic cardinals in Manhattan in January 2004, he said that, "You do not have to raise over-expectations of a meeting, as it doesn't signify in itself a breakthrough; however, the opportunity for cardinals and rabbis to speak face to face is valuable.
 It's part of a process in which we can talk to each other in a friendly way", and called for "a theological dialogue that asks the tough questions, such as whether Catholicism allows for Jews to enter eternal paradise".

 Steinsaltz and his wife lived in Jerusalem until his death and had three children and many grandchildren and great-grandchildren.
 In 2016, Steinsaltz suffered a stroke, leaving him unable to speak.
 His son, Rabbi Menachem ("Meni") Even-Israel, is the executive director of the Steinsaltz Center, Steinsaltz's umbrella organization located in the Nachlaot neighborhood of Jerusalem.

 Steinsaltz died in Jerusalem on 7 August 2020, from acute pneumonia at the Shaare Tzedek Medical Center.
 He was hospitalized earlier in the week with a severe lung infection.
 His wife Sarah survived him, together with three children and eighteen grandchildren.